 Glass-topped ranges are designed to withstand fairly high heat and have a flat top, rather than the raised coiled burners on a "classic" electric stove.
 Glass-topped ranges require some special care to ensure that they stay undamaged and scratch-free, including care in the choice of cookware.
-Porcelain enamel can be used with care on glass ranges, but can significantly damage your cooktop if used incorrectly.
+Porcelain cookware on a glass stove top is usually safe if it's used with care, but can significantly damage your cooktop if used incorrectly.

 Porcelain Enamel and Glass Ranges

 Porcelain Enamel cookware can be used with care on glass cooktops, according to experts at GE, though stainless steel cookware is recommended.
 Cast iron cookware is not recommended, unless glazed with enamel or porcelain enamel.
 Bare cast iron will scratch a glass stovetop.
 Enamel/porcelain enamel, if overheated, will melt and actually fuse to the cooking surface, so that the whole stovetop must be replaced.
 In order to safely use porcelain enamel on a glass stovetop, don't turn the heat up to its highest setting — go no more than three-fourths of the way to "high" and never let a pot or pan boil dry.

 Many hot water baths and canners are built using porcelain enamel.
 When deciding to use a canner on a glass range, you're faced with another issue — heating your food to a safe temperature.
 Most glass ranges have a built-in sensor that turns the burner off as it heats to high temperatures, to avoid creating a temperature greater than the tolerance of the glass.
 The burner will thus turn off and on repeatedly when cooking at the higher temperatures required for canning.
 This uneven heating is not sufficient to keep the temperature above that required to can foods safely.